Receiving egg donation

 28 May, 2004

-Is my wife allowed under Jewish law to have eggs donated from another woman for implantation in my wife's uterus?
-Does the donor woman have to be Jewish or is it better for her not to be Jewish?
+Is my wife allowed under Jewish law to have eggs donated from another woman for implantation in her uterus?
+Does the donor have to be Jewish or is it better for her not to be Jewish?
 Do you advise any specific fertility doctors or centers to visit?
 What are the most common problems associated with this process of having a genetically different mother?

-There are a number of halachic issues involved in artificial reproductive technology, which are discussed in this section of the website.
-Therefore it is best to use a center that is familiar with these issues (note that the MD should not be giving the halachic answers), and is sensitive to your needs.
+There are a number of other halachic issues involved in assisted reproduction.
+Therefore it is best to use a center that is familiar with these considerations (note that the medical personnel should not be offering halachic rulings), and is sensitive to your needs.
 We do not give specific recommendations for centers.
-However, you can contact Machon Puah for such recommendations.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.